-However, the opening episode of The Mandalorian season 2 wasn’t only about Baby Yoda.
+However, the opening episode of The Mandalorian latest season wasn’t only about Baby Yoda.
 Not only did the instalment feature a surprise cameo from Boba Fett and an intriguing dive into Tusken Raider culture, but also plenty of sly references and nods to several corners of the Star Wars Galaxy.

 See below for our round-up of the best easter eggs in The Mandalorian season two opener.
 (And then head over to our The Mandalorian review).

 Were you paying close attention to the graffiti plastered over the walls in the opening scene?
 You should have: not only did the street art appear to depict a swarm of white Stormtroopers, but also a couple of distinctive Star Wars characters.
 Specifically, Darth Vader (albeit in cyclops form) and C-3PO (human cyborg relations).

 In the pre-title scenes we see Pedro Pascal’s Mandalorian encounter the one-eyed Gor Koresh, the two sitting on the side of a boxing ring.
 The pair of fighters in action?
 Two axe-wielding Gamorreans.

 There is a reason these pig-like aliens look familiar: they featured in Stars Wars Episode VI: Return of the Jedi as Jabba the Hutt’s guards.